rarDevelopment/replybot-dotnet/README.md

 Similar to the above, Toby will add a reaction emoji to any post that includes a Threads link.
 If someone taps that reaction emoji, Toby will reply with that same link at fixthreads.net, which is a site that fixes video and image preview embeds in Discord's Instagram previews.
 This works with all Threads posts in the message.
 If someone has posted a fixthreads.net link directly and you'd like the original link, this will work the same way - a reaction will appear and tapping the reaction will lead Toby to reply with the original Threads link.
 Admins can use the `/set-fix-threads-reactions` command to turn this on or off.

-## Fix Bluesky Previews
+## Fix Bluesky Previews (uses [VixBluesky](https://github.com/Lexedia/VixBluesky))

 Similar to the above, Toby will add a reaction emoji to any post that includes a Bluesky post link.
-If someone taps that reaction emoji, Toby will reply with the text and images (including alt text) from that post, as well as a note if there's a quoted post.
+If someone taps that reaction emoji, Toby will reply with that same link at bskx.app, which is a site that fixes video and image preview embeds in Discord's Bluesky previews.
 This works with all Bluesky posts in the message.
 Admins can use the `/set-fix-bluesky-reactions` command to turn this on or off.

 ## Fix Reddit Previews (uses [vxReddit](https://github.com/dylanpdx/vxReddit))